10 Best Retailtech for January 2026

 Risk Factors

-- Competitive pressures from larger tech platforms
+- Competitive pressure from Amazon, WooCommerce, and other platforms

-- Economic sensitivity to consumer spending
+- Economic sensitivity affecting merchant spending on software

-Stock #3: Nu Holdings Ltd. (NU)
+Stock #2: Nu Holdings Ltd. (NU)

 | Metric | Value |